shakes76/PatternAnalysis-2024/recognition/gnn-facebook-46969842/README.md

 Test Accuracy: 93.99%
 ```
 To better visualise the effectiveness of the model, we can construct a t-SNE embeddings plot and a UMAP embeddings plot.
 These techniques help us understand the relationships and structures within high-dimensional data by projecting it into a lower-dimensional space.
 - t-SNE (t-distributed Stochastic Neighbor Embedding) is a dimensionality reduction technique particularly well-suited for visualizing high-dimensional datasets.
 It works by converting the similarities between data points into probabilities, preserving local structures.
 The result is that similar data points are mapped closer together in the lower-dimensional space, while dissimilar points are placed farther apart.
+[3]
-- UMAP (Uniform Manifold Approximation and Projection) is another dimensionality reduction method that focuses on maintaining both local and global structures of the data.
-It models the data as a high-dimensional manifold and tries to preserve the features when projecting it to a lower dimension.
+- UMAP (Uniform Manifold Approximation and Projection) is another dimensionality reduction method that focuses on maintaining structures of the data.
+It models the data and tries to preserve the features when projecting it to a lower dimension.
+[4]

 <div style="text-align: center;">
     <img src="outputs/tsne_visualization.png" alt="TSNE" style="width: 45%;">